Back

 What are your non-tech interests?

 Since moving to Amsterdam, I have started bouldering.
-I also love cycling around the city on the weekends and trying out different beers.
+I also love cycling around the city on the weekends and trying out all the different local beers.

 Why did you choose to move to Amsterdam?

 The Netherlands has a great work-life balance.
-It is great how cycling is encouraged – it really impacts my life, health, and mood in a good way.
+It’s great how cycling is encouraged – it really impacts my life, health, and mood in a good way.
 The vibe in Amsterdam is really nice, everyone is laid back, and locals really make you feel welcome.

 Why should someone consider a career in technology?